-[40 C.F.R. §§63.6625(e) and (e)(2); 40 C.F.R. §63.6640(a), Table 6, Item 9; 45CSR34]
+[40 C.F.R. §§63.6625(e) and (e)(2); 40 C.F.R. §63.6640(a), Table 6, Item 9; 45CSR34] (081G3)

-- 5.2.2.
+- 5.2.3.2.
 If you own or operate an existing emergency stationary RICE with a site rating of less than or equal to 500 brake HP located at a major source of HAP emissions or an existing emergency stationary RICE located at an area source of HAP emissions, you must install a non-resettable hour meter if one is not already installed.
-[40 C.F.R. §63.6625(f); 45CSR34] - 5.2.3.
-If you operate a new, reconstructed, or existing stationary engine, you must minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes.
-[40 C.F.R. §63.6625(h); 45CSR34] - 5.2.4.
+[40 C.F.R. §63.6625(f); 45CSR34] (081G3) - 5.2.4.3.
+If you operate a new, reconstructed, or existing stationary engine, you must minimize the engine's time spent at idle during startup and minimize the engine's startup time to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the emission standards applicable to all times other than startup in Tables 1a, 2a, 2c, and 2d to Subpart ZZZZ of Part 63 apply.

+[40 C.F.R. §63.6625(h); 45CSR34; 45CSR13, R13-2149, 9.1.5.]
+(081G3, 08108) - 5.2.5.4.
 If you own or operate a stationary SI engine that is subject to the work, operation, or management practices in item 6 of Table 2c to 40 C.F.R.
 63 Subpart ZZZZ, you have the option of utilizing an oil analysis program in order to extend the specified oil change requirement in Table 2c to this subpart.
 The oil analysis must be performed at the same frequency specified for changing the oil in Table 2c to this subpart.
 The analysis program must at a minimum analyze the following three parameters: Total Acid Number, viscosity, and percent water content.
 The condemning limits for these parameters are as follows: Total Acid Number increases by more than 3.0 milligrams of potassium hydroxide (KOH) per gram from Total Acid Number of the oil when new; viscosity of the oil has changed by more than 20 percent from the viscosity of the oil when new; or percent water content (by volume) is greater than 0.5.
 If all of these condemning limits are not exceeded, the engine owner or operator is not required to change the oil.
 If any of the limits are exceeded, the engine owner or operator must change the oil within 2 business days of receiving the results of the analysis; if the engine is not in operation when the results of the analysis are received, the engine owner or operator must change the oil within 2 business days or before commencing operation, whichever is later.
 The owner or operator must keep records of the parameters that are analyzed as part of the program, the results of the analysis, and the oil changes for the engine.
 The analysis program must be part of the maintenance plan for the engine.

-[40 C.F.R. §63.6625(j); 45CSR34]
+[40 C.F.R. §63.6625(j); 45CSR34] (081G3)